To learn more about our cactus rescue program:

-- Chris Monrad, our Cactus Rescue chairman, recently had an article on our project published in the Arizona Society of Civil Engineers monthly magazine, The Arizona Civil Engineer.
+- Chris Monrad, one of our our Cactus Rescue Crew Program founders, had an article on our project published in the Arizona Society of Civil Engineers monthly magazine, The Arizona Civil Engineer.
 Follow this link to read his Tucson Cactus and Succulent Society article.

 - We have a PDF file with details on our efforts.